Stivooo/mimicry-js/README.md

 #### Passing `initialParameters` to the generator function

 It can be very useful to pass some initial values to the generator function at the moment of object generation. \
-So, `buildTimeConfig` has an optional `initialParameters` field, which accepts a tuple of arguments taken by the generator function:
+So, `BuildTimeConfig` has an optional `initialParameters` field, which accepts a tuple of arguments taken by the generator function:

 ```ts
 import {build, generate} from 'mimicry-js';